 Coronavirus and Prostate Cancer: The Facts

 The recent media coverage surrounding the coronavirus COVID-19 can be incredibly alarming, especially for those living with underlying health conditions such as cancer.
-Here at PCR, we want to explore what COVID-19 means for those affected by prostate cancer and provide our readers with the information they need to stay safe.
+Here at PCR, we want to explore what COVID-19 means for those affected by prostate cancer and provide our readers with the information they need so that they can stay safe.

 The information provided in this article was last updated on 26th June 2020.
 For the most up to date advice, please visit the NHS website.